Universities & Colleges in New Mexico

 Top employment sector

 In New Mexico there are numerous industries that contribute to the state's economy.
-However, the major employment arise from construction that contributes 25.6 % followed by agriculture, tourism, mineral production like steel and iron, scientific research and the military.
-Apart from this, textiles, oil and gas production also have a great impact on the growth of the economy.
+However, the major employment areas are in oil and gas production, farming, mineral extraction, milling also have a great impact on the growth of the economy.
+Major employers are Los Alamos National Security, The University of New Mexico, New Mexico State University.

 Cost of living